Are you looking at buying property while separated? There are some things you need to first consider.

 The courts will often look at how long the couple has been married to determine how much one spouse has to pay another spouse during the divorce.

-The legal term of this is an “equalization payment.”
-As the term implies, the point of the equalization payment is the make both parties equal, or to put them in a similar position.
+The legal term for this is an “equalization payment.”
+As the term implies, the point of the equalization payment is the make both parties equal or to put them in a similar position.

 As you can see from this article, there is a lot of uncertainty around family law.
 That is why it is always best to consult a family lawyer if you have family law questions.

-Here are a few common questions that the family lawyers get asked about buying property after separation.
+Here are a few common questions that family lawyers get asked about buying property after separation.

 Not all property is divided during a divorce.
 The only property that is divided is the family home and assets.